bcgov/aps-infra-platform/documentation/tutorials/quick-start.md

 gwa namespace create -g
 ```

 `-g` generates a random, unique namespace which is displayed in response.
-Set the active namespace:
+Confirm this is the active namespace with:

 ```
-gwa config set --namespace <NEW-NAMESPACE>
+gwa namespace current
 ```

 Second, choose a vanity url: `<MYSERVICE>.api.gov.bc.ca`.